Congregation Emeth provides a warm and welcoming environment for sacred spiritual pursuits for people of all ages.

 Shabbat At Home

-About once a month, Congregation Emeth does not have community Shabbat services.
+Less than once a month, Congregation Emeth does not have community Shabbat services.
 Resources are available to facilitate a meaningful Shabbat dinner and Torah discussion in your home.
 Go to Shabbat at Home.

 18 Little Things You Can Do For Shabbat